Arturo Toscanini: Film

-The film was released by RCA/BMG on DVD in 2004.
-Long before this time, the "Internationale" had been cut from the 1943 film, but the complete recording of Hymn of the Nations including the "Internationale" can be heard on all RCA LP and CD releases of the cantata.
+The film was commercially released by RCA/BMG on DVD in 2004.
+The "Internationale" was cut from the 1943 film after its original release, but the complete recording of Hymn of the Nations including the "Internationale" can be heard on all RCA LP and CD releases of the cantata.
 Hymn of the Nations was nominated for a 1944 Academy Award for Best Documentary Short.

 Toscanini: The Maestro is a 1985 documentary made for cable television.
+It was originally televised on Bravo, and subsequently on PBS, in 1988.
 The film features archival footage of the conductor and interviews with musicians who worked with him.
 This film was released on VHS and in 2004 on the same DVD which included the film, Hymn of the Nations.

 Toscanini is the subject of the 1988 fictionalized biography Il giovane Toscanini (Young Toscanini), starring C. Thomas Howell and Elizabeth Taylor, and directed by Franco Zeffirelli.
 It received scathing reviews and was never officially released in the United States.
 The film is a fictional recounting of the events that led up to Toscanini making his conducting debut in Rio de Janeiro in 1886.
 Although nearly all of the plot is embellished, the events surrounding the sudden and unexpected conducting debut are based on fact.

+John Kavanagh plays Toscanini in a brief scene in the 2016 biographical comedy-drama Florence Foster Jenkins.
+Toscanini was also portrayed by Barry Jackson in the 2008 dramatized documentary Toscanini: In His Own Words.